TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 22/1 Samuel 22.5.md

 ---

-And the prophet Gad said unto David, Abide not in the stronghold; depart, and get thee into the land of Judah.
+The prophet Gad said to David, "Don't stay in the stronghold.
+Depart, and go into the land of Judah."
 Then David departed, and came into the forest of Hereth.